DomiKamu/OhmerPrems/README.md

 6OP-DX Kompakt module is also scheduled for future stable release v2.6.15, **but no given delay at the moment**.
 Please apologize again for this important delay!

+Like the fatty 117HP _6OP-DX_ module, this synth voice module **DOESN'T OUTPUT SOUND AT THE MOMENT**, because PM synthesis part is not yet developed.
+Development of sound processors will start from Monday 24th, August 2026 (parallel development vs. _6OP-DX_ module)!

-However, during development, I'll publish **Pre-release v2.6.14 ALPHA ("Daily" builds)** every day morning in France (UTC+2).
-When this module is finished and stable, the plugin version will be v2.6.15 (I assume v2.6.14 as pre-release only), exactly like _6OP-DX_ module (parallel development).
+However, during development, I'll publish **Pre-release v2.6.14 ALPHA "Daily" builds**, normally everyday (morning in France / UTC+2).
+When this module is finished, fine tested, and stable, the plugin version will be v2.6.15 (I assume v2.6.14 as pre-releases ALPHA "Daily" only), exactly like _6OP-DX_ module (parallel development).

 You'll can download fom [_Pre-release v2.6.14 ALPHA ("Daily" builds)_](https://github.com/DomiKamu/OhmerPrems/releases/tag/v2.6.14), for manual download & install/update.